-Firstly, if you want to subscribe to a pay service, look out for site security.
+Firstly, if you want to subscribe to a paid service, look out for site security.
 As with all online payments, check that the pages are secure and that the website is reliable.
 Please note that most of the websites offering electronic greetings cards are free of charge (and are funded by advertising).

 In case of any doubt, please read through the page: e-commerce – best practices

-Some con-artists are only too willing to use the Christmas period to ramp up their phishing activities.
+Some con-artists are willing to use the Christmas period to ramp up their phishing activities.
 You may think you have received a greetings card from a reputable website that you are subscribed to.
 Your guard will be down and you risk entering your username and password into a fake website.

 Never trust this type of website with an important password, such as the one you use for your email account, your favourite social network or your online bank account.